What makes Global Glimpse programs unique?

 How is your community service different from other programs?

 Global Glimpse goes beyond the traditional approach to service learning by teaching our participants to think critically about sustainability.
 We take great care in building a service program that truly reflects local needs, exposes our participants to a wide range of effective local organizations, and instills in them a life-long passion for community involvement.

 How do you really make an impact in 2.5 weeks?

 Anyone who has worked in international development and lived for an extended period of time in the developing world understands that it takes a great deal of time and strong community relationships to create lasting change and socioeconomic development.
-We do not claim to make a huge impact on the communities that we work with over two weeks, however we do have a huge impact on our students and the knowledge and inspiration that they come away with has the power to impact their own communities, and the global community dramatically.
+We do not claim to make a huge impact on the communities that we work with over two weeks, however, we do have a huge impact on our students and the knowledge and inspiration that they come away with have the power to impact their own communities, and the global community dramatically.

 We maintain strong and lasting relationships with the communities that we work with and our delegations run consecutively throughout the summer to ensure that community service projects are completed to the highest standard.
 We do short service trips very well and we rely on our partner organizations in the communities that we work to sustain the projects our students contribute to.

 Are Nicaragua, Ecuador and the Dominican Republic safe countries?

 - Nicaragua, Ecuador and the Dominican Republic are some of the safest countries in all of Latin America and the Caribbean.
 These countries have low violent crime rates compared to their neighboring countries and people welcome foreigners and travelers.

 - We are the largest travel organization in Nicaragua and have strong partnerships in the Dominican Republic and Ecuador with a large network and access to the best hospitals, physicians, transportation providers and accommodation providers.